 The truth is, in the past twenty years, our world has come to depend more and more on the Internet and the vast amounts of data stored online.
 The survival of this new global internet economy depends more and more on securing our data.
 At Proton Mail, our primary objectives is to help the world secure email.
 When terrorists start to strike online, the end-to-end encryption technologies being used by Proton Mail will become the shield that protects us.

 The reality is that security and privacy are forever linked.
 If security is done properly, it always comes with good privacy.
 It is for this same reason that intentionally weakening cryptosystems to create a “backdoor” for law enforcement is ultimately not a workable solution.
 There’s simply no such thing as a backdoor that only lets the good guys in.
 For the greater good, digital security must be absolute.
 Unfortunately, there will always be some people who use Proton Mail for criminal purposes, but we remain committed to providing email privacy and security to the overwhelming majority of Proton Mail users who are committed to doing good in this world.

 We must remember that ISIS doesn’t just use Proton Mail, they also use Twitter, mobile phones, rental cars.
 We couldn’t possibly ban everything that terrorists use without disrupting democracy and our way of life, and in effect achieving the goal of terrorism.
-Privacy is a fundamental human right, enshrined in the United Nations Universal Declaration of Human Rights, along with the rights to life, liberty, security, and many other rights that terrorists would seek to deny us.
+Privacy is a fundamental human right, enshrined in the United Nations Universal Declaration of Human Rights(new window), along with the rights to life, liberty, security, and many other rights that terrorists would seek to deny us.
 There are many ways to confront terrorism, we just don’t accept that giving up our freedom is the only way.

 If you would like to take back your email privacy sign up and get a free encrypted email account from Proton Mail.